cbreitbart/COP-4502-Assignment-3/README.md

 To compile from the command line, type the following:

-javac problem1a3.java
+"javac problem1a3.java"
 and
-javac ConcurrentLinkedList.java (for problem 1)
+"javac ConcurrentLinkedList.java" (for problem 1)

 javac problem2a3.java (for problem 2)